matthewgallina/smockin/README.md

             - Run the script 'install.bat'.

-        This creates a config directory under your user called .smockin, containing a H2 JAR and db.properties file.
+        This creates a config directory under the current user called .smockin, containing a H2 JAR and db.properties file.
-        The H2 DB file will also be situated from here, if you choose to use the default DB config.)
+        (The H2 DB file will also be situated from here, if you choose to use the default DB config.)

         To use your own DB vendor: